DeepakBabu1/Crop-Disease-Prediction/README.md

 •	Visualization: Display results and trends using interactive charts.

-**Deployment**

-•	Deploy on Streamlit Cloud

-•	Push your project to a GitHub repository.

-•	Go to Streamlit Community Cloud.

-•	Connect your repository and deploy.

 **Usage**

+*Upload an Image*
-•	Upload a paddy leaf image.
+ •	On the app’s homepage, click the “Upload” button to select a paddy leaf image (JPEG/PNG).
+ •	The uploaded image will be displayed on the screen for confirmation.

+*Model Prediction*
+ •	Once uploaded, the CNN model (trained using Keras & TensorFlow) automatically processes the image.
-•	The CNN model predicts the disease and displays results.
+ •	The model classifies whether the paddy leaf is healthy or has a specific disease (e.g., blast, blight, brown spot).

+*View Results*
+ •	The predicted disease name (or “Healthy”) is shown clearly on the screen.
-•	Provides the Confidence Score(How certain the model is about the prediction)
+ •	A confidence score (e.g., 92%) is displayed, showing how certain the model is about its prediction.

-**Future Enhancements**

-•	Improve model accuracy with more training data.

-•	Add multilingual support for farmers in different regions.

-•	Integrate real-time data from IoT devices.
+*Save/Download Results*
+ •	Users can choose to save predictions locally or download them for later reference.

+**Deployment on Streamlit Cloud**

+•	Push your project code, requirements file (requirements.txt), and trained model to a GitHub repository.

+•	Go to Streamlit Community Cloud and log in with GitHub.

+•	Select your repository, branch, and main app file.

+•	Configure environment dependencies (make sure tensorflow, keras, pandas, etc. are in requirements.txt).

+•	Click Deploy.
+Streamlit Cloud will build your app and provide a shareable URL.